 Values are reported as Effect Size with associated P values in parenthesis (-log10 P).
 The units of effect size are change in signature score (units of standard deviation) per unit of GISTIC (log2) CNA change.

 Figure 4.
 Relationship between chromosome 9 genetic changes and immune cell abundance estimates in TCGA melanoma.
 Chromosomal location is displayed on the horizontal axis, and effect size is displayed on the vertical axis.
 Each data point represents the results for a given locus, with significance (negative log(10) P value) indicated by the size of the data point.
 The negative log(10) of the multiplicity-corrected model P value is plotted on the vertical axes; negative values indicate a negative effect on the cellular estimate.
-Data are shown for loci where -logP > 1 and effect size is indicated if -logP > 3.
 A large region of chromosome 9p, when lost, is in association with the changes in cellular estimates for many immune cell types.
 The horizontal axis is the physical coordinate on chromosome 9 in units of 106 bases.
 The vertical axis is the negative log(10) of the model P value, with negative numbers used to indicate associations that decrease the immune estimate being tested.

 TP53 mutation is the most common mutation in cancer, and loss of TP53 function leads to overall genetic instability and resistance to DNA damage-mediated apoptosis.
 We found greater immune cell abundance estimates in TP53 mutant breast cancer (Table 3, Fig 3C).
 However, TP53 mutation was associated with lower T, B, and NK cell abundance estimates in head and neck cancer (Fig 3D).